StraitjacketSoftware/guidelines/csharp/styleguide/whitespace.md

 ---
 layout: default
-title: Whitespace Rules
+title: Whitespace
 nav_order: 2
-parent: C# Style Guide
+parent: C# Formatting Guidelines
-permalink: /csharp/styleguide/whitespace-rules
+permalink: /csharp/formatting/whitespace
 ---

-# Whitespace Rules
+# Whitespace

 ## Indentation
 Indentation should be in blocks of **4 spaces**. *We **never** use tabs.*